 Simon Peter said in John 6:68, “Lord, to whom shall we go?
 You have the words of eternal life.”

 Our faith must be strong enough to stand up to the worst of humanity because Satan is relentless.
-His fate is sealed, and he has nothing to lose.
-Whenever I start to doubt, I remind myself the Kingdom of God is within me (Luke 17:21), and the battle belongs to the Lord (2 Chronicles 20:15).
+God has already sealed his fate, and he has nothing to lose.
+Whenever I start to doubt, I remind myself the Kingdom of God is within me (Luke 17:21), and the battle belongs to the Lord (II Chronicles 20:15).

 God told us what the world would be like before His return through His prophets, so we shouldn’t be dismayed or discouraged.
-I take comfort in that we live in a world that is not out of God’s control, and criminals can’t escape His eyes.
-The Powers of Darkness will not prevail.
-I’m thankful for the increased knowledge to capture criminals, God’s Good Works, and the Kingdom of God within us.
-Isaiah 41:10 says, “Fear not, for I am with you; Be not dismayed, for I am your God.
-I will strengthen you.
-Yes, I will help you.
-I will uphold you with My righteous right hand.”
+I take comfort in living in a world not out of God’s control, and criminals can’t escape His watchful eye.

-If someone on another continent can spot an evil man, how much more does God keep His loving and watchful eyes on those who worship Him?
-I am sure it was not by luck that God used a Good Samaritan to catch this fugitive.
-May we be comforted that nothing escapes an all-knowing God Who is everywhere all the time.
+I’m sure it was not by luck that God used a Good Samaritan to catch this fugitive.
+May we be comforted knowing that nothing escapes an all-knowing God who is everywhere all the time.

-PRAYER: Dear Heavenly Father, help us to occupy until Jesus returns.
-May we be faithful in Good Works until that day, looking for Good even in the darkness.
+PRAYER: Dear Heavenly Father, may we be Your faithful watchman on the wall, performing Good Works even in the darkness.